 Graham Pierce is a partner in Worthingtons Solicitors, Belfast and is a member of the Commercial Property Team.
 After qualifying and becoming a partner with L’Estrange & Brett and latterly with international firm Pinsent Masons, Graham joined Worthingtons in 2013.
-Graham is well known in Northern Irish commercial property circles and has been ranked several times as a leading individual in the area of commercial property law in Chambers Guide.
+Graham is well known in Northern Irish commercial property circles and has been ranked several times as a leading individual in the area of commercial property law in Chambers Guide and has been recognised as a Recommended Lawyer by Legal 500 for his expertise in real estate.

 Graham has over twenty five years’ experience in Northern Irish commercial property matters and in that time has been involved in some of the country’s most high profile property and corporate deals.
 Graham acts for a number of household name property companies and retailers and his practice spans the full range of commercial property practice including landlord and tenant, investment acquisitions and sales, coastal and off-shore renewable energy projects and business sales and acquisitions with significant property elements.